Immerse Spaces are now Immerse Sessions!

 - Attach a Scene to your Session

-- Choose a geographical location where the Session will be hosted.
-By default this will be geographically closest to you.
+- Choose a geographical region where the Session will be hosted.
+By default this will be physically closest to you.

 - Add participants via their email address.
 This will trigger a customised email which will be delivered to each participant, detailing their Join URL and PIN, if they are joining via Oculus Quest.